ASGGroupVic/EC2-auto-operator/README.md

 - An account is ready in AWS
 - Been assigned a CIDR block for your VPC
 - Created a SSH keypair from EC2 in your AWS account
-- You've authenticated as Admin in your AWS session
+- You've login as Admin in your AWS session

 ## Usage